All-electron BSE@GW method with Numeric Atom-Centered Orbitals for Extended Systems: 4. Demonstration of NAO Implementation and Convergence

-Following the nomenclature introduced in Ref. \cite{ihrig2015accurate}, we refer to these additional $for\_aux$ functions as the enhanced orbital basis set (OBS+).
-It was previously demonstrated that for an OBS containing at least up to f functions, the addition of an extra 5g hydrogenic function to the enhanced orbital basis set (OBS+) can yield an ABF set with sufficient accuracy for various computational methods, including Hartree-Fock (HF), MP2, and RPA, in molecular calculations \cite{ihrig2015accurate} Furthermore, based on the benchmark calculations of periodic $G_0W_0$, it was found that the inclusion of $4f$ or even $5g$ hydrogenic functions to the OBS+ is necessary to achieve convergence of the auxiliary basis.\cite{ren2021all} To assess the convergence of the auxiliary basis for the periodic BSE with LRI scheme, we compute the absorption spectrum for crystalline silicon (Si) using an $8\times 8 \times 8$ BZ sampling.
-In defining augmented hydrogenic functions within the enhanced orbital basis set (OBS+), an additional parameter, $Z$ is introduced, which represents an effective charge and governs the spatial extent of the solution to the radial Schrodinger equation \cite{blum2009ab,ihrig2015accurate}.
-In this work, we set Z=0 as the default value, resulting in the utilization of spherical Bessel functions for constructing the auxiliary basis.
+Following the nomenclature introduced in Ref. \cite{ihrig2015accurate}, we refer to the set of OBS plus the additional supplemental functions as the enhanced orbital basis set (OBS+).
+It was previously demonstrated that for an OBS containing at least up to f functions, the inclusion of an extra 5g hydrogenic function in the enhanced orbital basis set (OBS+) can yield an ABF basis set with sufficient accuracy for various computational methods, including Hartree-Fock (HF), MP2, and RPA, in molecular calculations \cite{ihrig2015accurate} Furthermore, based on benchmark calculations of periodic $G_0W_0$, it was found that the inclusion of $4f$ or even $5g$ hydrogenic functions in the OBS+ is necessary to achieve convergence of the auxiliary basis.\cite{ren2021all} To assess the convergence of the auxiliary basis for the periodic BSE with the LRI scheme, we compute the absorption spectrum for crystalline silicon (Si) using an $8\times 8 \times 8$ BZ sampling.
+In defining augmented hydrogenic functions within the enhanced orbital basis set (OBS+), an additional parameter, $Z$ is introduced, which represents an an effective charge for a hydrogen-like generating potential $v_n(r)$ in Eqn. \ref{eq:nao_radial_equation} and governs the shape and spatial extent of the solution to the radial Schr{\"o}dinger equation \cite{blum2009ab,ihrig2015accurate}.
+In this work, we set $Z$=0 as the default value, resulting in the utilization of spherical Bessel functions, confined by the confining potential introduced in Eqn. \ref{eq:nao_radial_equation}, for constructing the auxiliary basis.